Mixedbread

 200OKRequest successful.
 The response contains the requested data.

-503Service UnavailableThe service is temporarily unavailable, likely due to maintenance or overload.
+503Service UnavailableService temporarily down for maintenance or overloaded.
 Retry later.

 Best Practices